2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 In order to meet these criteria and demonstrate the potential of this approach for forensic identification, three interrelated studies were carried out that combined phylogenetic community analyses and high-thorughput pyrosequencing methods.
 The first experiment entailed comparing bacterial communities on individual keys of three computer keyboards to the communities found on the fingers of the keyboard owners.
 In the second, the similarity between skin-associated bacterial communities on object stored at -20 degrees Celcius versus those objects stored under typical indoor environmental conditions for up to 14 days were examined.
 For the third experiment, objects were linked to specific individuals based on comparison of the bacteria on their computer mice to the database containing community information for more than 250 band surfaces, including the hand of the owner.
 What Fierer et al. discovered was that skin-associated bacteria can be readily recovered from surfaces and that the composition of these communities can indeed be used to determine which individuals touched which objects.
 This could be determined even if the surfaces had been untouched for up to 2 weeks at room temperature.
 They demonstrated the utility of a high-throughput pyrosequencing-based approach to quantitatively compare the bacterial communities on objects and skin to match the object to the individual with a high degree of certainty.

-In another study conducted by Noah Fierer and his colleagues, sex was examined in terms of its influence on the diversit of hand surface bacteria \[fierer2008influence\].
+In another study conducted by Noah Fierer and his colleagues, sex was examined in terms of its influence on the diversity of hand surface bacteria \[fierer2008influence\].
 They found that although there was a core set of bacterial taxa commonly found on the palm surface, there was a pronounced intra- and interpersonal variation in acterial community composition: 17% shared phylotypes between the hands of the same individual; 13% between different individuals.
 Women had significantly higher diversity than men "whether diversity was assessed by examining the overall phylogenetic structure on each hand or the average number of phylotypes per hand" \[fierer2008influence\].
 The sexes also had signficiantly different bacterial communities on their hand surfaces.
 What drove these differences remained unknown but it was mentioned that skin pH may have a influence as men have generally more acidic skin than women (which leads to lower microbial diversity).
 Other drivers may include sweat, sebum production, frequency of moisturizer or cosmetics application, skin thickness, or hormone production, but to confirm this other studies have to be conducted.

 Methods
 =======